Your Roadmap to a Better Book Report

 How to Write a Good Book Report

 Before you write, read.
 There’s no substitute for reading the book.
 Choose a book you’ll enjoy—reading should be fun, not a chore!
 Read with a pen and paper at your side.
 Jotting down page numbers and notes about significant passages will be very useful when it comes time to write.
-Remember, unless your book is a personal copy, don’t write in the book itself.
+The next steps are to use a book report outline to organize what you’re going to say and then move into the introduction, body, and conclusion of your report.

 Use a Book Report Outline

 After reading the book, you are ready to start the writing process.
 When writing a book report, or when answering any writing prompt, you’ll find writing easier if you follow the proven steps of the writing process: prewriting, writing, revising, editing, and publishing.

 In the first step, prewriting, you’ll plan what you want to say.
 An outline is a great prewriting tool for book reports.
 Start your book report outline with the following five ideas.
 Each idea should correspond to a paragraph: